IntelliTect/Coalesce/docs/pages/loading-and-serialization/index.rst

 IIncludable
 ...........

 The :csharp:`IIncludable` interface offers a way to control loading very similar to :ref:`CustomDataSources`.
+It is a bit more limited in its capabilities, but is also simpler to implement and use.

 Read :ref:`Includes`/:ref:`IIncludable` to learn more.